 This is the only model on the list that is considered to be "semi-open", and that is due to the integrated bass venting system.
 By using extra side vents which allow air to pass through, this makes for improved bass reproduction although you may experience a bit of sound leak at high operating volumes.

 The ATH-WS1100iS offers the largest driver sizes and most extensive range in frequency response out of all of the bass headphones listed within this guide.
+While these factors may not be as crucial of attributes as some make them out to be, it isn't a surprise to see our top pick offer the best in both areas.

 A lesser-known brand in the audio game is V-Moda who have only been in the industry since 2004.
 Despite being in the industry for less than 20 years, they have made a significant mark during their time thus far, and their headphones are widely known for their build quality and performance.